payoyo5150/Thinkpad-L530-Hackintosh/README.md

 Docking station 4337 (only the audio jack won't work on it, but I'm using a Focusrite Scarlett 2i2 when docked)

-Note that most Intel core cpu will work, but if you have the celeron model, you'l have to toss this (bad) cpu since it isn't supported by MacOS. but I suggest getting an i7, the 3520m for example if you are low on money (dual core, 2,9ghz)
+Note that most Intel core cpu will work, but if you have the celeron model, you'll have to toss this (bad) cpu since it isn't supported by MacOS. but I suggest getting an i7, the 3520m for example if you are low on money (dual core, 2,9ghz)

 I even tried a 3630qm (45w tdp cpu for a 35w tdp laptop).
 It was overheating, but I'm sure that it could be fine with some thermal grizzly paste.